finance calculator

 Deep dive

-This solar payback calculator shows net cost after incentives, simple payback, degradation-adjusted payback, and 10-year savings.
-Enter system cost, credits, annual savings, and panel degradation to see how long your array takes to pay for itself.
+Use this solar payback calculator to estimate net cost after incentives, simple payback, degradation-adjusted payback, and 10-year savings for a solar PV system.
+Enter gross system cost, rebates or tax credits, annual bill savings, and panel degradation to see how long your array may take to pay for itself.

 FAQs